Kong/kongponents/docs/components/table.md

 ### hasSideBorder

 Adds left border to each table row.
-By default set to true.
+By default set to false.
 The colors can be overridden by themes.
 The below example demonstrates the disabled state:

 <KTable